NHSDigital/immunisation-fhir-api/e2e/README.md

 Each test follows a certain pattern.
 Each file contains a closely related feature.
 Each test class bundles related tests for that specific category.
 The first test is always the happy-path test.
 For backend operations, this first test, will be executed for each method of authentication i.e. `ApplicationRestricted`, `Cis2` and `NhsLogin`.
 The docstring in each test method contains a BDD style short summary.

 Sending a request to the proxy involves a few steps.
-First we need to create an apigee product and then create an apigee app associated with that product.
+First we need to create an Apigee product and then create an Apigee app associated with that product.
 This app may need certain custom attributes depending on the authentication method.
 All
 the steps are put away in `utils/base_test.py` in a parent class.
 Unless you want to test certain scenarios, generally